Troubleshooting and Frequently Asked Questions (FAQs) about Auto-Target activities in Adobe Target.

 Decide if the business value of a Revenue per Visit (RPV) success metric is worth the additional traffic requirements.
 RPV typically needs at least 1,000 conversions per experience for an activity to work versus conversion.

 Decide on the allocation between control and personalized experiences before beginning the activity based on your goals.

-Determine if you have sufficient traffic to the page where your Auto-Target activity will run for personalization models to build in a reasonable amount of time.
+Determine if you have sufficient traffic to the page where your Auto-Target activity runs for personalization models to build in a reasonable amount of time.

-Consider completing an A/B activity between the offers and locations you are planning to use in your Auto-Target activity to ensure the location(s) and offers have an impact on the optimization goal.
-If an A/B activity fails to demonstrate a significant difference, Auto-Target likely will also fail to generate lift.
+Consider completing an A/B activity between the offers and locations that you are planning to use in your Auto-Target activity to ensure the locations and offers have an impact on the optimization goal.
+If an A/B activity fails to demonstrate a significant difference, Auto-Target likely also fails to generate lift.

-Try not to make substantial changes to the experiences during the course of the activity.
+Try not to make substantial changes to the experiences during the activity.